swiftlang/swift-llbuild/docs/buildsystem.rst

     FIXME: We may want to add the notion of types to nodes (for example, file versus string).

-* ``Task`` Definitions (`tasks` key)
+* ``Command`` Definitions (`commands` key)

-  This section defines all of the tasks as a YAML mapping, where each key is the name of the task and the value is the task definition.
-The only required field is the `tool` key to specify which tool produces the task.
+  This section defines all of the commands as a YAML mapping, where each key is the name of the command and the value is the command definition.
+The only required field is the `tool` key to specify which tool produces the command.

   The `tool` key must always be the leading key in the mapping.

-  The `inputs` and `outputs` keys are shared by all tools (although not all tools may use them) and are lists naming the input and output nodes of the ``Task``.
-It is legal to use undeclared nodes in a task definition -- they will be automatically created.
+  The `inputs` and `outputs` keys are shared by all tools (although not all tools may use them) and are lists naming the input and output nodes of the ``Command``.
+It is legal to use undeclared nodes in a command definition -- they will be automatically created.

   All other keys are ``Tool`` specific.
-Most tool specific properties can also be declared in the tool definitions section to set a default for all tasks in the file, although this is at the discretion of the individual tool.
+Most tool specific properties can also be declared in the tool definitions section to set a default for all commands in the file, although this is at the discretion of the individual tool.

   .. note::
-    FIXME: We may want some provision for providing inline node attributes with the task definitions.
+    FIXME: We may want some provision for providing inline node attributes with the command definitions.
 Otherwise we cannot really stream the file to the build system in cases where node attributes are required.

 Format Details